 I know… I know… You believe you already have in your head the answers for most of these questions.
 And I know it’s easier to just go ahead based on your assumptions.

-But, believe me: there is much more hidden in your customers answers than you may ever imagine.
+But, believe me: there is much more hidden in your customers answers than you imagine.

-If you really pay attention to what they are saying (and not saying) during these interviews, I bet you’ll find really interesting insights that will guide your product development.
+If you thoroughly pay attention to what they are saying (and not saying), you’ll find interesting insights that will guide the development of your solution.

 After performing 15, 20 or more problem interviews with your customers, you’ll not only be able to answer this post’s question, but will be able understand: